rdelpret/ski-trails/README.md

 ```

 ## Config
-the configuration file adds or removes resorts you want to get trail info for.
-Currently the vail plugin can support any vail resort (you could add park city for example) and the abasin plugin adds Arapahoe Basin.
+The configuration file adds or removes resorts you want to get trail info for.
+Currently the vail plugin can support any vail resort (you could add Park City for example as they are owned by vail) and the abasin plugin adds Arapahoe Basin trails.

 ```
 ➜ cat config.yaml